-Terminating a An agreement that the law will enforce. is a serious matter.
+Terminating a contract is a serious matter.
 Consumers should obtain legal advice before terminating a contract.
-Most contracts provide a procedure for The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out. that must be strictly followed.
-Normally the procedure requires the Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. to notify the builder in writing of breaches of the contract and require the builder to remedy the breaches within a certain period of time.
+Most contracts provide a procedure for termination that must be strictly followed.
+Normally the procedure requires the consumer to notify the builder in writing of breaches of the contract and require the builder to remedy the breaches within a certain period of time.
 If the breaches are not remedied within that period of time the consumer is then required to deliver a second notice terminating the contract.

-A consumer who fails to strictly follow the contractual procedures for the termination of a contract may later be found to have wrongfully terminated the contract and be liable for A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. to the builder.
+A consumer who fails to strictly follow the contractual procedures for the termination of a contract may later be found to have wrongfully terminated the contract and be liable for damages to the builder.
 For this reason, get legal advice before terminating a building contract (see Chapter 2.1: Legal representation).